jnsagai/path_planning/README.md

 It was used the [spline C++ tool](http://kluge.in-chemnitz.de/opensource/spline/) for generating the spline trajectory.
 The next image demonstrates a path using this strategy:

 ![alt text][image2]

-## Example

-Follows a demonstration of the result of the Behavior Planner and the Trajectory Generator in action:

-![alt text][video1]